 Directions: Take a look at this video for better understanding:

-Considering the need and unavailability of disinfectants in the market, we have got you a guide to make natural homemade disinfectant spray.
-Here’s how you can make disinfectant spray at home.
+Considering the need and unavailability of disinfectants in the market, we have got you a guide to make natural homemade disinfectant face sanitizing spray.
+Here’s how you can make sanitizer spray for home.
 Have a look!

 Ingredients: 4 teaspoons household bleach, 1 quart water